Canpotex

-Canpotex is the world's largest exporter of potash, selling over 10 million tonnes of potash every year, representing about one-third of global capacity.
+Canpotex is the world's largest exporter of potash, selling over 13 million tonnes of potash every year, representing about one-third of global capacity.
 The global potash market was considered a duopoly between Canpotex and Belarusian Potash Company (BPC), a similar consortium which exported Belarusian (Belaruskali) and Russian potash (Uralkali); until the BPC marketing venture failed in 2013, the two collectively controlled 70% of global potash exports.

+History

+Canpotex's predecessor was Canada's Potash Conservation Board.
+The Board was established in 1969, which was a time when prices were dropping significantly in the North American potash market, and the Board's goal was to limit production and establish minimum prices.

 Member producers

-Canpotex is wholly owned by its two member producers:
+Canpotex is wholly owned by its two Shareholders: